 Angosta has published several articles in peer-reviewed journals, and presented at national and international professional conferences.
 She is a fellow of Nevada INBRE and the 2014 NIH/NINR’s Summer Genetics Institute Research Program.
 She is also a recipient of the John Crawford Neuman Systems Model Research Award.

 In addition to research, Angosta teaches students within the baccalaureate and graduate nursing programs.
 She advises undergraduate, PhD, and MSN/NP students.
 She has chaired or been a member of PhD Dissertation, DNP Capstone, and MSN Capstone projects.

-Dr. Alona D. Angosta teaches in both the baccalaureate and graduate programs at the University of Nevada, Las Vegas School of Nursing.
-She also is a Board Certified Family Nurse Practitioner and maintains clinical practice in Las Vegas.
-Her clinical experience includes: family practice, internal medicine, emergency care, trauma and critical care, military and cardiovascular nursing.
+Angosta is a board certified Family Nurse Practitioner and maintains a clinical practice in Henderson, Nevada.
+Her clinical experience includes family practice, ambulatory and emergency care, internal medicine, trauma and critical care, military and cardiovascular nursing.

 In terms of service, she has served as the vice president of Sigma Theta Tau International Honor Society of Nursing, Zeta Kappa Chapter from 2011-2013 and chair of the UNLV School of Nursing’s Scholarship Affairs Council from 2012-2014.
 She is a member of the UNLV School of Nursing’s Interdisciplinary Research Scholarship Day Task Force, MSN and PhD Graduate Committees.
 She is a member of the Nevada State Board of Nursing’s Advanced Practice Advisory Committee; Nevada Nurses Association; American Nurses Association; Asian American Pacific Islander Nurses Association; American Academy of Nurse Practitioners; and Phi Kappa Phi honor society.